gipplab/mathosphere/README.md

 Currently, there is no Mathosphere release available.
 Version 3.0.0 is the first version that is going to be released to the public [![MavenCentral](https://maven-badges.herokuapp.com/maven-central/com.formulasearchengine/mathosphere/badge.svg)](maven-badges.herokuapp.com/maven-central/com.formulasearchengine/matosphere/)

 However, the MathML query generator is available from maven central [![MavenCentral](https://maven-badges.herokuapp.com/maven-central/com.formulasearchengine/mathmlquerygenerator/badge.svg)](maven-badges.herokuapp.com/maven-central/com.formulasearchengine/mathmlquerygenerator/)
+Note we are using a development version of MathML query generator for this project, under a submodule.

 Version 1.0.0-SNAPSHOT is tightly coupled to Stratosphere 0.2.x and was focused on batch formula search.
 The code is available from (TU-Berlin/mathosphere-history).
 The research prototype was build explicitly for the NTCIR-10.